-Ariadne Labs is a joint center between Brigham and Women’s Hospital and the Harvard T.H Chan School of Public Health.
+Ariadne Labs is a joint center for health systems innovation at Brigham and Women’s Hospital and the Harvard T.H.
+Chan School of Public Health.

 With a mission to save lives and reduce suffering, our vision is that health systems equitably deliver the best possible care for every patient, everywhere, every time.
 Ariadne Labs was founded in 2012 by Atul Gawande, MD, MPH, and Bill Berry, MD, MPA, MPH, as a ﬁrst-of-its-kind joint center for health systems innovation.

 For life’s most critical moments as well as the stages in between, we use human centered design, health systems implementation science, and our frontline clinical and public health experience to transform health care.